ubaidullahadeeb/portfolio/README.md

 # Ubaidullah Adeeb

-I'm a Flutter and Web Developer with an interest in AI automation and AI agents.
+I'm a Flutter Apps and Web Developer with an interest in AI automation and AI agents.
 I enjoy building mobile apps, websites, and automation workflows that solve real business problems.

 ## Skills